OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

     }
     ```

-1. In the simple ongoing example, the group has only a single button.
+1. In our simple ongoing example, the group has only a single button.
 Add the following object as the only member of the `controls` array.
 About this markup, note:

     - All the properties, except `enabled`, are required.
     - `type` specifies the type of control.
 The values can be "Button", "Menu", or "MobileButton".